mpaggio/Lab_06/61-git-remotes-merge-conflict/README.md

      (funzionalità presente su `master`)
      che il nome dell'autore del file
-     (funzionalità presente su `feature`)
+     (funzionalità presente su `feature`) cat HelloWorld.java public final class HelloWorld {

+	private static final String AUTHOR = "Marco Paggetti";

+	public static void main(final String[] args) {
+		System.out.println("This program has been realised by " + AUTHOR);
+		System.out.println("This program is running in a PC with " + procNumber() + " logic processors!");
+	}

+	public static int procNumber() {
+		return Runtime.getRuntime().availableProcessors();
+	}

+}
+javac HelloWorld.java
+java HelloWorld
+This program has been realised by Marco Paggetti
+This program is running in a PC with 8 logic processors! git add HelloWorld.java git status
+On branch master
+Your branch is up to date with 'origin/master'.
+All conflicts fixed but you are still merging.
+  (use "git commit" to conclude merge)
+Changes to be committed:
+        modified:   HelloWorld.java
+git commit -m 'Adding student name to AUTHORS and resolving merge conflict' [master 76f5eb6] Adding student name to AUTHORS and resolving merge conflict git status
+On branch master
+Your branch is ahead of 'origin/master' by 2 commits.
+  (use "git push" to publish your local commits) nothing to commit, working tree clean

 6. Si crei un nuovo repository nel proprio github personale
 7. Si aggiunga il nuovo repository creato come **remote** e si elenchino i remote
 8. Si faccia push del branch `master` sul proprio repository